programmfabrik/easydb-documentation/en/webfrontend/administration/datamodel/datamodel.md

 > NOTE: It is possible to hide individual fields for certain users or groups and to refine the view of an object type and its corresponding masks using the [field rights](../../rightsmanagement/objecttypes/objecttypes.html#fieldrights) for the object type.

-## Export/Import data model
+## Export/Import data model {#datamodelfile}

-easydb offers the possibility to download the data model of any easydb instance and to save or reuse it as a JSON-file.
-The export contains the configuration of all object types and associated masks.
+easydb offers the possibility to download the data model of any easydb instance and to save or reuse it as a JSON-file or a CSV-file.
+A JSON file contains the configuration of all object types with associated masks and settings.
+A CSV file contains the tables for all object types without masks and without settings.

-It is also possible to import an externally saved data model into easydb.
+It is also possible to import an externally saved data model (JSON & CSV) into easydb.

 The data model can be downloaded and uploaded via the data model in the main menu.
 It is available below the list of object types in the development environment via the <i class="fa fa-cog"></i>-menu.